jckuester/awsweeper/README.md

 ## Disclaimer

-You are using this tool at your own risk!
+This tool is thoroughly tested.
+However, you are using this tool at your own risk!
 I will not take any responsibility if you delete any critical resources in your production environments.
-Use it for your test accounts only.